saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 ### Physical Gift card shipment
 ### Marketing material and bonus material

+### Scenarios
+*   Update shipTo Postal address after shipment is created.
+The shipping address should be first updated on OrderItemShipGroup and then update the address on Shipment.
+  * Update contactMechId on OrderItemShipGroup
+  * Update destinationContactMechId on Shipment
+  * Update destContactMechId on ShipmentRouteSegment
+*   Update shipTo Telecom number after shipment is created.
+The shipping Telecom should be first updated on OrderItemShipGroup and then update the Telecom on Shipment.
+  * Update telecomContactMechId on OrderItemShipGroup
+  * Update destinationTelecomNumberId on Shipment
+  * Update destTelecomNumberId on ShipmentRouteSegment

 ## Questions
 1. Why do we reset carrierPartyId and shipmentMethodTypeId on reinitializeShipment method?
 Both these fields are HC custom.